There are endless lists of KPIs (Key Performance Indicators) online, persuading businesses that they should be measuring every. single. one. 🥵

 - Visited pages per session: this will show whether users recirculate on your site and are engaged enough from one content to want to access another

-- Bounce rate: bounce rate is the percentage of users leaving your site after only visiting one page.
+- Bounce rate: the percentage of users leaving your site after only visiting one page.
 Again, the goal for this metric will differ across businesses.
 For some, a low bounce rate will prove that your content captivates your audience’s attention and encourages them to discover more.
 However, other content producers may seek a high bounce rate as it proves the site is well built and that users find what they’re looking for quickly.

 ⚠️ These KPIs are indeed important, however it’s more beneficial to your business to have visitors who return to your site rather than those who stay a long time or view many pages as these users are the most likely to pay for your content.
-This is particularly true for the press who want to create habits and become a part of their audience’s daily routine.
+This is particularly true for the press who want to create habits and become a part of their audience’s routine.

 “Registration is the first step in lifecycle relationship management.
 Through the leveraging of onsite data as well as A/B testing, we ascertained that people who consume two articles a month have a deep enough level of engagement with our content that they would be willing to extend their relationship with our brands.
 Registration after two articles allows us to put these readers on a path to purchase through engagement with our newsletters and deepening their offsite engagement with content offered on social.
 Presenting the registration module at two articles also showed no appreciable impact on traffic.”

-- Registering for the newsletter: this action from a user is a good indication that you’re providing the information that they find valuable and were looking for.
+- Registering for your newsletter: this action from a user is a good indication that you’re providing the information that they find valuable and were looking for.
 Not only this, but working on improving this KPI will allow you to build a large and segmented email list of engaged users who can be sent targeted messages to help conversion.
-Within this, you can then measure email open and click through rates on links
+Within this, you can then measure email open and click through rates on links:

 🧮 Email open rate = unique open emails ÷ (total number of emails sent – total number of bounced emails)